+- Which 2 board committees do you think your skills and interests would best serve?
 It is my belief that every member who joins a club or Association has an interest in its success, and in each member’s own way, a desire to participate and contribute to that success.
 A successful club will develop the means for each member to discover the avenue of their participation and contribution.

 - What activities and events you would like to see in the lounge and at the club?
 I have enjoyed the variety of programs the club’s volunteers have organized over the years and believe that these can be continued and expanded.
 I believe that communicating with our members on a regular schedule and experimenting is a very successful means to learn what our member’s interests are, aren’t, or may be.